 Creating a standardized invoice you can rely on for every customer is difficult.
 Through our practical knowledge, we recommend ensuring the following before you send your invoices:

 - The invoice format is simple enough to scan quickly without missing key information.

 - The email recipient is addressed by name.

 - Ensure the attached invoice is the correct version.

 - Update the recipient on any future changes or announcements.

 - Clarify any terms that might be confusing.

 How to write a cover letter for an invoice

-While business invoice emails are generally straightforward, some complex projects might require a more formal cover letter.
-Including an invoice letter can set your business up for regular work with a high-paying customer or justify your charges.
+While business invoice emails are generally straightforward, complex projects might require a more formal cover letter.
+Including an invoice letter justifies your charges and can set your business up for regular work with a high-paying customer through personalized messaging.

-In your invoice letter, include details such as:
+In your invoice letter, enclose details such as: